mortgage insider author photo

 A HUD1 is signed by the buyer, seller, and closing agent at closing.
 For a refinance, only the borrower and closing agent sign the HUD1.

-The Good Faith Estimate is sometimes used more to get a borrower in the door than to accurately disclose the charges, fees, and adjustments.
-Many borrowers don’t see the real charges until the final HUD1 at closing and by then it is too late.
+Unfortunately, some originators use the Good Faith Estimate as a selling vehicle.
+The lower their costs and rate the better chance they have to get you to say yes.
+Some borrowers don’t see the real charges until the final HUD1 at closing and by then it is too late.

 Along with many of the other costs, the HUD 1 taxes and insurance can also be disclosed on the Good Faith Estimate incorrectly.
 Since they are a part of the transaction, the originator may leave out the full escrow amount which makes the estimate look much better.
 But then you show up to closing with hundreds or thousands more required for taxes and insurance.